ranorex/Packages/README.md

 #### Studio

-If you are using Ranorex Studio 7.2+ you just have to click "Add Automation Helpers" in the Solution Explorer or via ContextMenu.
-This will create a new project...
+To install the Ranorex Automation Helpers you just have to click "Add Automation Helpers" in the projects view.
+This requires Ranorex Studio 7.2+.

-#### Clone

-Clone and add this project into your existing Ranorex Test Suite Solution.

 #### NuGet

 Add the package from NuGet.org to your package.config file.

+#### Clone

+Clone and add the project into your existing Ranorex Test Suite Solution.